Do you have to wear a mask on your next flight? These airlines are dropping mask mandates

 This doesn't mean you'll never have to wear a mask at the airport.
 Many of the airlines note that while their new policies apply on all domestic flights, masks may still be required to fly to some international destinations.
 And some airports, like Philadelphia International Airport, still require masks inside their terminals before you fly.

 For ground travel, the rules are a bit more complicated.
-Masks are no longer required on Amtrak and on some subways, but transit systems in many cities — including New York, Chicago and San Francisco — still require them.
+Masks are no longer required on Amtrak trains and in Amtrak stations, and on some subways, but transit systems in some cities still require them.

+It's not yet clear if the judge's decision will stand.
+Federal agencies are reviewing the decision and still may appeal, a Biden administration official confirmed to "CBS Mornings."
+The CDC still encourages masking on public transit.

+News of the judge's decision drew mixed reactions.
+Some videos showed plane passengers cheering while they pulled off their masks, but other people said they plan to keep them on.

 for more features.